bigjosh/Voyant-test-board/README.md

 Note that this virtual port will always run at USB maximum speed regardless of what baud rate it is set to on the host.
 That rate could be as high as 480Mbs, limited mostly by the host's USB bandwidth.

-## API

-The API is a set of ASCII text commands and responses that are sent over the SPI command serial port.
-Each command/response is a line that is terminated with any combination of carriage returns and/or line feeds.
-Every command sent to the test board generates a response back to the host.

-There are three types of commands: SPI Commands, Digital IO Commands, and comments.

-### SPI Commands
+### SPI ports

-There are a total of 7 SPI command targets and each has an identifying one character index name.
+There are a total of 7 SPI command targets and each has an identifying one character index name that is used to address the target in the API.
 Each SPI target has 4 associated pins: MISO, MOSI, CLK, and CS.
 The test-board is always the master and MISO is the only pin on each SPI port that is an input to the test-board.
 Any optional RESET pins are controlled using the[ digital IO commands](#Digital-IO-Commands) below.

 Again, remember that the labels on the M50 connector are from the mid-board's point of view!
 A `DOUT` label on the test board means that pin is an output from the mid-board and an input to the test-board!

-SPI targets 1-6 are labeled on the M50 connector.
+SPI targets `1`-`6` are labeled on the M50 connector.
-SPI target 7 is on the aux header with these pins (`MISO` is the only pin input to the test-board)...

 ![](M50-header.png)

-SPI target 7 is on the break-out header.
+SPI target `A` is on the aux header with these pins (`MISO` is the only pin input to the test-board)...

 ![](aux-header.png)